Breakouts and Acne Around Your Mouth? Here’s What It Means and What You Can Do

 No matter how dedicated you are to your skin-care routine, sometimes pimples persist, especially around your mouth.
 Well, what if we told you that your breakouts can actually do some good, like provide clues to why they are popping up in the first place?
 Ahead, we spoke with Skincare.com consultant and dermatologist Dhaval Bhanusali, M.D, about what might cause acne around the mouth area.
 And as it turns out, it very well might have just as much to do with what’s going on inside your body as what’s happening on the outside.

 Reason #1: Diet

-Dirt and debris play a key role in clogged pores, which can turn into breakouts—even around the mouth!—but they’re not the only culprit to consider.
-If you have breakouts around your mouth, your diet could be to blame.
+While dirt and debris play a key role in clogged pores that can turn into breakouts, they’re not the only culprit to consider.
+According to Dr. Bhanusali, breakouts and acne around your mouth could have to do with your diet.
 Residue from acidic foods — think: lemon, hot sauce, vinegar — can irritate your skin and cause redness or swelling.
 Also, traces of oily or fried foods, be it potato chips or fries, can linger on your skin and clog your pores.

-Note: If you have sensitive skin, take a look at the ingredients in your cosmetics, lip balm, and toothpaste as well.
+Note: If you have sensitive skin, take a look at the ingredients in your cosmetics, lip balm and toothpaste, as well.
 Some formulas can cause irritation or an allergic reaction.
 When in doubt, consult your dermatologist.